 Watch Out For Low Blood Sugar

 GLP-1 medications are “associated with a low risk of hypoglycaemia” (low blood sugar).
 Fasting can also lower your blood sugar levels.
-So anyone who wishes to fast while using GLP-1 pens should be aware of the signs and symptoms of low blood glucose as you change your eating patterns.
+So anyone who fasts while using GLP-1 pens should be aware of the signs and symptoms of low blood glucose.

-The most noticeable early warning signs of hypoglycaemia are:
+The most noticeable early warning signs of low blood sugar are:

 If you start experiencing any of these symptoms, break your fast and eat something to help balance your blood sugar.
 This is especially important if you have any other health conditions.